Norton Rose Fulbright South Africa Inc

 Key industry sectors

-André is a litigation lawyer based in Johannesburg.
-He is a director in the corporate and commercial litigation team and his authoritative areas include investigations, business ethics and anti-corruption advice, risk advisory work, compliance advice, asset recovery and mining disputes.
+André is a disputes and investigations lawyer based in Johannesburg.
+He is a director in and the leader of the corporate and commercial litigation team.
+His authoritative areas include complex commercial disputes, corporate investigations, business ethics and anti-corruption advice, risk advice, compliance advice, asset recovery and mining disputes.

 In South Africa, he is head of our Regulatory, Compliance and Investigations practice.
-He has advised clients on various aspects of investigations, asset recovery and white collar crime and has been recognised by clients and peers as a leading litigation asset recovery lawyer.
+He has advised clients on diverse issues ranging from internal and external investigations to all forms of dispute resolution (including arbitration), asset recovery and white collar crime.
+André has been recognised by clients and peers as a leading disputes, investigations and asset recovery lawyer.

 André has wide-ranging experience in investigations and disputes, including complex, high value investigations and asset recoveries, commissions of enquiry and commercial disputes.
 Many cases in which he has been involved have been reported in the law reports.